Dieudonne-Mukendi/alx-system_engineering-devops/0x00-shell_basics/README.md

 4-listmorefiles : Display current directory contents, including hid                        den files in the long format 5-listfilesdigitonly : Display current directory contents and hidden file                       s in long format with user and group ID displayed                        numerically
-6-firstdirectory : creates a directory named holberton in the /tmp/ direc                   tory
+6-firstdirectory : creates a directory named holberton in the /tmp/ direc                   tory 7-movethatfile : move the file betty from /tmp/ to /tmp/holberton